Rotating Wave Solutions to Lattice Dynamical Systems I: The Anti-Continuum Limit: Acknowledgements

 \section{Acknowledgements}

-This work is supported by an Ontario Graduate Scholarship.
-The author is very thankful of Benoit Dionne and Victor LeBlanc for their careful reading of the paper, correcting errors and making improvements to properly convey the results.
+This work was supported by an Ontario Graduate Scholarship while at the University of Ottawa.
+The author is very thankful to Benoit Dionne and Victor LeBlanc for their careful reading of the work, correcting errors and making improvements to properly convey the results.